 The Engage X 10×42 will withstand light shocks to withstand immersion in water up to 1 meter deep for up to 30 minutes.
 The tubes are resistant to internal fogging, thanks to a nitrogen filling.

 The outer lenses are protected by Bushnell’s “EXO Barrier” coating.
 It is a coating layer that prevents water, grease, and dust particles from adhering to the lenses.
-They are thus less easily covered with abrasive particles that cause scratches, in addition to keeping a clear field of vision.
+They are therefore less easily covered with abrasive particles that cause scratches and keep a clear field of vision.

 Advantageous minimum focusing distance